cozodb/cozo/docs/source/stored.rst

 .. function:: :create <NAME> <SPEC>

-    Creates a stored relation with the given name and the given spec.
+    Create a stored relation with the given name and spec.
-    The named stored relation must not exist before.
+    No stored relation with the same name can exist beforehand.
-    If a query is specified, data from the resulting relation is put into the created stored relation.
+    If a query is specified, data from the resulting relation is put into the newly created stored relation.
     This is the only stored relation-related query option in which a query may be omitted.

 .. function:: :replace <NAME> <SPEC>

-    This is similar to ``:create``, except that if the named stored relation exists beforehand, it is completely replaced.
+    Similar to ``:create``, except that if the named stored relation exists beforehand, it is completely replaced.
 The schema of the replaced relation need not match the new one.
     You cannot omit the query for ``:replace``.
+    If there are any triggers associated, they will be preserved.
+Note that this may lead to errors if ``:replace`` leads to schema change.

 .. function:: :put <NAME> <SPEC>

-    Put data from the resulting relation into the named stored relation.
+    Put rows from the resulting relation into the named stored relation.
-    If keys from the data exist beforehand, the rows are simply replaced with new ones.
+    If keys from the data exist beforehand, the corresponding rows are replaced with new ones.

 .. function:: :ensure <NAME> <SPEC>

-    Ensures that rows specified by the output relation and spec already exist in the database and that no other process has written to these rows at commit since the transaction starts.
+    Ensure that rows specified by the output relation and spec exist in the database, and that no other process has written to these rows when the enclosing transaction commits.
     Useful for ensuring read-write consistency.

 .. function:: :rm <NAME> <SPEC>

-    Remove data from the resulting relation from the named stored relation.
+    Remove rows from the named stored relation.
+Only keys should be specified in ``<SPEC>``.
-    Only keys are used.
-    If a row from the resulting relation does not match any keys, nothing happens for that row, and no error is raised.
+    Removing a non-existent key is not an error and does nothing.

 .. function:: :ensure_not <NAME> <SPEC>

-    Ensures that rows specified by the output relation and spec do not exist in the database and that no other process has written to these rows at commit since the transaction starts.
+    Ensure that rows specified by the output relation and spec do not exist in the database and that no other process has written to these rows when the enclosing transaction commits.
     Useful for ensuring read-write consistency.

 You can rename and remove stored relations with the system ops ``::relation rename`` and ``::relation remove``,